ruby-rdf/rdf-vcf/README.md

     vcf2rdf your_vcf_file.vcf.gz

-Input files can be either plain text or compressed by `bgzip`, as above.
+Input files can be either plain text VCF or else compressed by `bgzip`, as above.

 Notes
 -----

 Please create the [`tabix`](http://www.htslib.org/doc/tabix.html) index by youself.
-In future this gem will create the index automatically.
+In the future, this gem will create the index automatically.

 Dependencies
 ============